IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Return to Author
 ^^^^^^^^^^^^^^^^

 After the curators or journal editors have reviewed a dataset that has been submitted for review (see "Submit for Review", above) they can either choose to publish the dataset (see the ``:publish`` "action" above) or return the dataset to its authors.
 In the web interface there is a "Return to Author" button (see :doc:`/user/dataset-management`), but the interface does not provide a way to explain **why** the dataset is being returned.
 There is a way to do this outside of this interface, however.
-Instead of clicking the "Return to Author" button in the UI, a curator can write a "reason for return" into the database via API (described below) that the authors can read via the :ref:`Notifications` API.
+Instead of clicking the "Return to Author" button in the UI, a curator can write a "reason for return" into the database via API.

 Here's how curators can send a "reason for return" to the dataset authors.
 First, the curator creates a JSON file that contains the reason for return: